-▲ CAUTION: Every setting in the F4 Controller can be accessed via the computer interface.
-Do not attempt to modify any parameters associated with the Operations, Setup or Factory pages, unless you thoroughly understand what you are doing.
-Improper modifications to these values can result in erratic performance and unreliable operation.
+Every setting in the F4 Controller can be accessed via the computer interface.
+Improper modifications to configuration settings can result in erratic performance and unreliable operation.
 Setup examples in the "Series F4 User's Manual" are NOT applicable to this chamber.
-If there is any doubt, please call TestEquity before proceeding.
-The correct values are documented in the "Series F4 Temperature Controller Setup Parameters" section of this manual.
+The correct values are documented in the "Series F4 Temperature Controller Setup Parameters" section of this manual